Proactive 12 steps online workbook: List of the steps & commentary

 Original wording (AA): Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.

-I see how these patterns have been ways of dealing with my fears.
+I understand how these patterns have been ways of dealing with my fears.
 I see the possibility of facing my fears more effectively.

 Original wording (AA): Were entirely ready to have God remove all these defects of character.